|Home||Order Form||Instrumental/Chamber Music||Choral Music||Vocal Music||Keyboard Music|

 Her music has been heard in major cities throughout the country, including performances at Lincoln Center, and in Chicago, and Washington, D.C.
 Arsis Press has published her Episode-Autumn Joy, and Sonic Essay and Fugue for organ, Floret-A Mood Caprice and Two Profiles for piano, Capital Pageant for piano duet, Narrative Impromptu for harp, and two sacred choral pieces (How Shall We Speak and Sweet Jesus).

-Bremer, Carolyn (instrumental: chamber/winds)
+Bremer, Carolyn (instrumental: chamber/winds) Website

 "Bremer's sonata sounded virtuosic and conservative, sort of an unpredictable extension of Brahms."